JuliaData/JuliaDB.jl/docs/src/index.md

 The index vectors are expected to be homogeneous to allow more efficient storage.
 Second, the indices must have a total order, and are stored lexicographically sorted (first by the first index, then by the second index, and so on, left-to-right).
 While the indices must have totally-ordered types, the data values can be anything.
 Finally, for purposes of many operations an `DTable` acts like an N-dimensional array of its data values, where the number of dimensions is the number of index columns.
-A `DTable` implements a distributed memory version of the `IndexedTable` data structure provided by the `IndexedTables.jl` package.
+A `DTable` implements a distributed memory version of the `IndexedTable` data structure provided by the `IndexedTables.jl` package and re-exported by JuliaDB.

 ## Using JuliaDB